-COAMFTE requires accredited programs to provide Student Achievement data, starting with the year the program becomes accredited or over the most recent 10 years.
-The following table provides all Student Achievement data for the Couple and Family Therapy track in the Systems, Families, and Couples PhD program.
+Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) requires accredited programs to provide Graduate Achievement data, starting with the year the program becomes accredited or over the most recent 7 years.
+The following table provides all Graduate Achievement data for the Systems, Families, and Couples PhD program.

-***Master's and Doctoral programs are required to provide this information.
-Job Placement Rates by cohort is defined as the percentage of graduates from the cohort year listed that are employed utilizing skills learned in the COAMFTE-accredited program.
+**Job Placement Rate is the percentage of graduates from the cohort year that are employed utilizing skills learned in the COAMFTE accredited program.

 The Systems, Families, and Couples program is committed to attracting and retaining a diverse student, faculty, and supervisor body.
 We believe that it is this diversity that helps us to provide an open educational environment that seeks to advance the field of Couple and Family Therapy in consideration of all families.
-Our current student body demographics are:
+Our current demographics are shown below.

 Each faculty member within the department of Counseling and Family Sciences supports the mission, goals and learning outcomes of the Systems, Families, and Couples PhD program as well as the mission and values of the university.
 Although our educational backgrounds represent various disciplines, we share a common respect for and belief in systemic-relational thinking and evidence-based practice.
 This is demonstrated by our efforts in reviewing and voting on individual program policies as well as accreditation, involvement in various ongoing presentation and publication efforts, advocating and modeling a systems-relational perspective in clinical practice and supervision of students both in and outside of the classroom.